andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/05-oslo_nature.md

 be punctual if we want to take part in *the ritual*.

-After downing our cocktails we check into the sauna facility and shuffle into a sauna room  three rows of tiered benches.
+After downing our cocktails we check into the sauna facility and shuffle into a sauna room fashioned with three rows of tiered benches.
 Everyone takes a seat and the most aggressively beautiful woman I've ever seen in my life floats into the sauna with a bundle of accessories.
 She explains, in a slightly threatening tone, that *the ritual* will last